deutsche-nationalbibliothek/casimir-workshop/data/README.md

 Many of the algorithms tested in this repository are supervised extreme multi label classification methods, which require training data.
-Their repective performance may often depend on the number of available training records per GND label.
+Their respective performance may often depend on the number of available training records per GND label.
 Here, we provide not the full training dataset, but only the frequency distribution of GND terms in the training data.